mathiasertl/django-ca/docs/source/settings.rst

    Set to ``True`` to enable ACME functionality.
 If set to ``False`` (the default), all ACME functionality is disabled.

+   Note that even when enabled, you need to explicitly enable ACMEv2 support for a certificate authority either via the admin interface or via :doc:`the command-line interface </cli/cas>`.

+CA_ACME_ACCOUNT_REQUIRES_CONTACT
+   Default: ``True``

+   Set to false to allow creating ACMEv2 accounts without an email address.

+CA_ACME_DEFAULT_CERT_VALIDITY
+   Default: ``timedelta(days=90)``

+   A ``timedelta`` representing the default validity time any certificate issued via ACME is valid.

 .. _settings-acme-max-cert-validity:

 CA_ACME_MAX_CERT_VALIDITY
    Default: ``timedelta(days=90)``

    A ``timedelta`` representing the maximum validity time any certificate issued via ACME is valid.
+The ACMEv2 protocol allows for clients to request a non-default validity time, but certbot currently does not expose this feature.

 .. _settings-acme-order-validity:

-ACME_ORDER_VALIDITY
+CA_ACME_ORDER_VALIDITY
    Default: ``1``

-   Default time a request for a new certificate ("order") remains valid.
+   Default time (in hours) a request for a new certificate ("order") remains valid.
+You may also set a ``timedelta`` object.

 ****************
 Project settings